Rithwik3112/Translation-Day-Contest/README.md

   git clone <repository-link>

   cd <repository-folder>

-              or

 Download as ZIP:

-If the code is shared as a ZIP file, download and extract it to your desired directory.
+Download the code as a ZIP file and extract it to your desired directory.

 **Step 3: Set Up a Virtual Environment**